aegross/aegross.github.io/README.md

 # aegross.github.io
-My personal website, which contains my portfolio and links to work I've done.
+My personal website, which will eventually contain my portfolio and links to work I've done.